Free Comprehensive Guide on AI Recruiter Agents - Download Now

 Here's a clear breakdown of the differences:

-How AI Enhances Candidate Sourcing
+How AI Improves Candidate Sourcing

 • GitHub repositories (finding developers by their actual code quality)